RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 ## Digitization Services

-The RAC offers digitization services to both our onsite and virtual or offsite users.
+The RAC offers a variety of digitization services for our users.

 To get started, you will need to create a user account in [RACcess](https://raccess.rockarch.org), the RAC’s online request and duplication management system.
 Once you’ve created your account, you can submit digitization requests through the “My List” page in the [DIMES online catalog](https://dimes.rockarch.org/).